-Photo by Morgan Harper Nichols
+Photo by Morgan Harper Nichols on Unsplash

 How much time do you spend in debugging?
 Well, I know that the question is bit vague and the answer would vary.
 After spending close to 15 years in Computer Programming, I still can't say confidently how much time I really spend in debugging things.
 There could be multiple factors that influence it and make it uncertain to answer: